astrobytes-edu/astr596-modeling-universe/index.md

 **SDSU | Fall 2025 | Fridays 11:00 AM - 1:40 PM | PA 215**

 :::{warning}
-⚠️ **Warning!** *This course textbook is a work-in-progress.
-Pages with ⚠️ in front are still being edited.
-Please proceed with caution.*
+This course textbook is a work-in-progress.
+Pages that start with ⚠️ still a work in progress and subject to change.
+*Please proceed with caution.*
 :::

 Welcome to **ASTR 596: Modeling the Universe**!
 This course takes you on a journey from Python fundamentals to cutting-edge JAX implementations, building transparent "glass box" models that reveal the physics underlying astronomical phenomena.